NiravSurajlal/MedExServer/README.md

 - RabbitMQ should be installed next.
     - visit https://lostechies.com/derekgreer/2012/03/05/rabbitmq-for-windows-introduction/ to install.
 - Maven and Java can be installed at anytime, but the bot will not run without them.
 Java must be installed first, and its path must be configured.
     - visit https://phoenixnap.com/kb/install-maven-windows to install them.
+Their versions must be the same as below.
     - Running "$ java --version" should return:
         > $ java --version